aehrc/fhir-tx-transforms/README.md

 >dmd.releaseSerial=Numeric value in DM+D file names

->dmd.supportFile=Supported DM+D Excel file from NHS

 >dmd.ukSCTVersion=Related SCT UK version

 >* The serial number used in dm+d file, example f_amp2_3080420.xml, the serial number should be 3080420

+>* The transform use an excel config file internally from NHS, it is in src/main/resources

 Support multiple version